kryokil/lyracity_5.3/README.md

 # lyracity
- merged Lyra and City Sample for UE 5.3
+ merged Lyra and City Sample for UE 5.3 with City Sample modules converted to plugins

  1.Lyra bots and gameplay working